Hamilton-Rodrigues-dev/Hamilton-Rodrigues-dev/README.md

 ## English version

-# 👋🏻 Hello, I'm Hamilton — also known as HAMS 👾
+# 👋🏻 Hello, I'm Hamilton 👾

 ## 💼 Career Path
 Currently, I work as a **Full Stack Developer**, focusing on enterprise solutions, from Front-end and Back-end to Automation, AI, and Design.
 My focus is always on solving problems.